yaikobzeray/dev-journal/activity_log.md

 Implemented async FastAPI routes using asyncio.
 Non-blocking I/O makes a huge difference for high-traffic APIs.

 *Logged at 16:36 · Commit #5 · Salzburg, Austria 🇦🇹*

+## [DEVOPS] Tuesday, 21 January 2025 — Entry 1

+Explored Terraform for GCP infrastructure as code.
+Much better than clicking through the console.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*